garner007/url-classification-system-ml/README.md

 This is a code base for my capstone Data Mining and Cybersecurity class.
 It is designed to make predictions on whether or not a URL is benign or malicious, without accessing the web page directly.

+Code developed using Ubuntu 18.04 and Python 3.6

 ## Description of Modules
 ### loadAlexaDB.py
     - downloads the top 1m webpages from Alexa and loads the csv to a sqlite database